2020 European Men's Handball Championship

 The 2020 EHF European Men's Handball Championship was the 14th edition of the tournament and the first to feature 24 national teams.
 It was co-hosted for the first time in three countries – Austria, Norway and Sweden – from 9 to 26 January 2020.

-Spain won their second consecutive title by defeating Croatia 22–20 in the final.
+Spain won their second consecutive title by defeating Croatia 22–20 in the final, while co-hosts Norway won the bronze match against Slovenia.
+Other hosts Austria finished 8th and Sweden 7th.

+Sander Sagosen's 65 goals was at the time a record for a single player at any European Championship, until Mathias Gidsel's 68 goals at the 2026 European Men's Handball Championship.

 Bidding process

 The interested nations were as follows: